City cycling skills and training

 Saturday mornings at 10am.
 Meet at the Chalet Café in Preston Park.

 New to cycling?
-Want to feel comfortable and confident on a bike?
-You’re not alone.
-Learn to Ride will help you to do this.
+Returning to cycling after a long time out the saddle?
+We can help you feel comfortable and confident on your bike.
 You will learn basic skills such as:

 This is done in a non-traffic environment.